FK Podgorica: Period 2014–present

 In the 2018–19 season, Podgorica won the title.
 It was their first ever promotion to the top-flight, which was secured four weeks before the end of the season.
 Except that, Podgorica made another success in the Montenegrin Cup.
 After eliminating Otrant (1-0) and Kom (1-0, 3–0), they reached the quarterfinals and their rival was a well-known national side Budućnost.
-In the first game at Podgorica City Stadium, Podgorica made a big sensation (1-1), but they were eliminated in the second leg after losing 0–1.
+In the first game at Podgorica City Stadium, Podgorica made a big sensation (1–1), but they were eliminated in the second leg after losing 0–1.

 Under the new name, Podgorica debuted in the top-flight in the 2019–20 season.
-They played their first game in Prva CFL against Petrovac away and drew 1-1.
-At the same time, they made a new club - OFK Mladost DG - as an affiliate partner, which aims to produce young talents for the FK Podgorica first team.
+They played their first game in Prva CFL against Petrovac away and drew 1–1.
+At the same time, they made a new club – OFK Mladost DG - as an affiliate partner, which aims to produce young talents for the FK Podgorica first team.
 On their debut in the top-tier, Podgorica battled for European competition - both in the League and in the Cup, where they progressed to semifinals.
-But due to the COVID-19 pandemic, Montenegrin First League 2019-20 was interrupted after the 31st week and fifth-placed Podgorica failed to qualify for the UEFA Europe League.
+But due to the COVID-19 pandemic, Montenegrin First League 2019-20 was interrupted after the 31st week and fifth-placed Podgorica failed to qualify for the UEFA Europa League.

-Next season, Podgorica begun with seven consecutive games without single defeat, and among them was victory against title-holder Budućnost (4-0).
+Next season, Podgorica begun with seven consecutive games without single defeat, and among them was victory against title-holder Budućnost (4–0).
 So, after the first quarter of season, Podgorica was the leader on the table.
 After that, Podgorica's form worsened, but they remained in the top-four in Prva CFL.
-With that result, team from DG Arena qualified for their first-ever appearance in European competitions - 2021–22 UEFA Europa Conference League.
+With that result, team from DG Arena qualified for their first-ever appearance in European competitions – 2021–22 UEFA Europa Conference League.